SteelCompendium/data-md-dse/Bestiary/Striped Condor Griffon.md

   t2: 9 damage; one target is pushed 2; other target is vertically pushed 2
   t3: '12 damage; one target is pushed 2 and [[Prone|prone]]; other target is vertically pushed
     3 '
+  effects:
+  - roll: 2d10 + 2
+    t1: 5 damage; push 1
+    t2: 9 damage; one target is pushed 2; other target is vertically pushed 2
+    t3: '12 damage; one target is pushed 2 and [[Prone|prone]]; other target is vertically pushed 3 '
 - name: Bound Ahead
   type: Action
   cost: 5 Malice